 |Black or African American||13|

-Biological Engineering appeals to people across the globe.
-About 4.1% of those with this major are international students.
+Americans aren’t the only ones with an interest in Biological Engineering.
+About 3.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea